PINetDalhousie/amnis-data-sync/use-cases/app-testing/ride-selection/README.md

      - node details (switch, host)
      - edge details (bandwidth, latency, source port, destination port)
    - contains component(s) configurations
-     - topicConfig : path to the topic configuration file
+     - topicConfig: path to the topic configuration file
-     - zookeeper : 1 = hostnode contains a zookeeper instance
+     - zookeeper: 1 = hostnode contains a zookeeper instance
-     - broker : 1 = hostnode contains a zookeeper instance
+     - broker: 1 = hostnode contains a zookeeper instance
      - producerType: producer type can be SFST/MFMT/RND; SFST denotes from Single File to Single Topic.
 MFMT,RND not supported right now.
      - producerConfig: for SFST, one pair of filePath, topicName
      - sparkConfig: sparkConfig will contain the input source, spark application path and output sink.
 Input source is a kafka topic, output sink can be kafka topic/a file directory.